-abstract solve(model: BlockData, kwargs) → Results
+abstract solve($model: BlockData, kwargs) \rightarrow Results$

 - tee (TextIO_or_Logger, default=False) tee accepts bool, io.TextIOBase, or logging.Logger (or a list of these types).
 True is mapped to sys.stdout.
 The solver log will be printed to each of these streams / destinations. - working_dir (Path, optional) The directory in which generated files should be saved.
 This replaces the keepfiles option. - load_solutions (Bool, default=True) If True, the values of the primal variables will be loaded into the model. - raise_exception_on_nonoptimal_result (Bool, default=True) If False, the solve method will continue processing even if the returned result is nonoptimal. - symbolic_solver_labels (Bool, default=False) If True, the names given to the solver will reflect the names of the Pyomo components.
-Cannot be changed after set_instance is called. - timer (optional) A timer object for recording relevant process timing data. - threads (NonNegativeInt, optional) Number of threads to be used by a solver. - time_limit (NonNegativeFloat, optional) Time limit applied to the solver (in seconds). - solver_options (dict, optional) Options to pass to the solver. - auto_updates (dict, optional) Configuration options to detect changes in model between solves check_for_new_or_removed_constraints: bool, default=True check_for_new_or_removed_vars: bool, default=True check_for_new_or_removed_params: bool, default=True
+Cannot be changed after set instance is called. - timer (optional) A timer object for recording relevant process timing data. - threads (NonNegativeInt, optional) Number of threads to be used by a solver. - time_limit (NonNegativeFloat, optional) Time limit applied to the solver (in seconds). - solver_options (dict, optional) Options to pass to the solver. - auto_updates (dict, optional) Configuration options to detect changes in model between solves check_for_new_or_removed_constraints: bool, default=True check_for_new_or_removed_vars: bool, default=True check for new or removed params: bool, default=True